Layr-Labs/eigensdk-go/examples/incredible-dot-product/README.md

     }
 ```

-The result the result of the dot product operation between the two received points.
+The result field represents the result of the dot product operation between the two received points.

 ### Business logic in the entities